jdmota/quasejs/packages/languages/quase-lang/docs/ideas.md

 ## Things the compiler should do

-- JavaScript/Web interop.
-- Compilation to WebAssembly.
 - Optimize initial load.
   - Initial memory snapshot.
-  - Like `Prepack` for JavaScript.
 - Removal of dead code
   - Optional: show which code gets removed
 - Allow for plugins